Overview

 Bay Area Council

-Bay Planning Coalition, Board Member
+Bay Planning Coalition (BPC), Executive Committee and Board Member

 California Building Industry Association (CBIA)